🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Check price on Amazon - Better Boat Cleaning Wipes are a top pick for quick and easy cleanup.
 They provide UV protection to prevent fading and cracking while renewing the richness and color of vinyl and plastic seating.
 They also smell lemony fresh, so there's that.

-There are a variety of marine grade cleaners for maintenance, but the most important one to pay attention to is what's used on PVC plastic windows or isinglass.
+There are a variety of marine-grade cleaners for maintenance, but the most important one to pay attention to is what's used on PVC plastic windows or isinglass.

-On these, be careful not to use harsh chemicals!
+Be careful not to use harsh chemicals!
 Certain chemicals can eat away and destroy plastic, creating a clouded view.
 I recommend the IMAR Strataglass Protective Cleaner as a great cleaner; it's made specifically for this purpose.

-Mold prevention
+Mold Prevention

 Even if you manage to wash it off, there are still spores buried inside the threads.
 If you find a few spores breaking out in clusters, use the Better Boat Stain Remover to remove mildew with a spray, a light go-over with a scrub brush and a rinse.
 It's safe for vinyl, plastic, canvas, fiberglass and more.